 Whether you're a performer or you just love to dance for recreation, having stronger legs means you'll be able to leap longer, higher and with more grace.
-Doing resistance exercises to strengthen your quadriceps and hamstrings, including squats and lunges, is going to help your cause, but plyometrics is going to give your legs an even bigger jump start.
+Resistance exercises strengthen your quadriceps and hamstrings, including squats and lunges, but plyometrics — that is, explosive movements that aim to build both strength and power — gives your legs an even bigger jump start.

 Stand with your feet about shoulder-width apart and raise your arms over your head.